A&S Student Funding Opportunities

 Through the Professional Development Fund, A&S Career Development provides funding to support or supplement the career development needs of undergraduate students with financial need.
-We will be providing funding for students to attend interviews at the New York Recruiting Consortium on January 11, 2019.
+We will be providing funding for students to attend interviews at the New York Recruiting Consortium in early January hosted in NYC.
 Find more information on the New York Recruiting Consortium Funding page.

 The department offers three travel grants: The Stirling A. Colgate Award supports enhanced excellence in physics/ astrophysics, including, but not limited to, annual awards to an undergraduate general physics student for travel assistance, staff assistance, scientific equipment, lectures and similar projects.
 The Albert Silverman Memorial Award supports travel by graduate students in high energy physics.
 The Douglas Fitchen Memorial Award supports student travel abroad to study, pursue research, or participate in international physics-related events held outside the United States.
 For more information, contact the directors of undergraduate or graduate studies.